aandreev0/fsmh/chapters/4-control/ascii-commands.md

  1. send command
  1. receive and interpret the response

+Serial interface can be be access using applications or custom scripts.
+For windows we have wonderful PuTTY.
+In a pinch you can use Arduino IDE since it has built-in serial terminal (for all platforms).

 Here an example Python code for working with [linear actuator from Newport](https://www.newport.com/f/linear-actuators-with-conex-controller):

 ```python